NREL/WETOStack/_sources/software_dev/best_practices.md

 They should be experts in the implementation and very good in the usage.
 A characteristic career trajectory within the national lab environment may take the following path:

-- Year 1: Implement models; develop tests and documentation
+1. Implement models, develop tests and documentation
-- Year 2: Co-author analyses, improve modeling, inform work plans
+2. Co-author analyses, improve modeling, inform work plans
-- Year 3: Lead author analyses, guide future development efforts, write work plans
+3. Lead author analyses, guide future development efforts, write work plans
-- Year 4: Propose new work; seek funding to expand the software project
+4. Propose new work, seek funding to expand the software project
-- Year 5: Inform centerwide software culture and practices.
+5. Inform center-wide software culture and practices.

 In general, the amount of code written by an RSE should peak around Year 2 or 3 and then taper off.
 The responsibility for creating software should not be entirely removed, but